soala144/rock-paper-scissors/README.md

-Here’s your README.md file ready for copy-pasting:

----

 Rock Paper Scissors Game

 A fun and interactive Rock Paper Scissors game built with HTML, CSS, and JavaScript.
 Challenge the computer, track your score, and see who emerges victorious after 10 rounds!